Dialysis for acute renal failure with the Travenol machine from 1959 (photograph presumed 1960s).

 Mixed in with some ultimately unsuccessful attempts at cadaveric transplantation using whole body irradiation, the second patient in the world to receive azathioprine was transplanted in 1962.

-Robson soon became involved in discussions about support for provision of dialysis and transplantation across the UK.
+Robson soon became involved in discussions about support for provision of dialysis and transplantation across the UK, and was a president of the UK Renal Association.
 Edinburgh was one of the centres chosen for establishment of one of the units for longterm dialysis for end stage renal failure.

 A history of the establishment of the Medical Renal Unit (MRU) was written in 1988, probably by Anne Lambie.
 (History of Edinburgh MRU 1988, pdf 5Mb).